-Can I get my Earnest Money Deposit back if I cancel the contract?
+Can I get my Earnest Money back if I cancel the contract?

 Sure, you can.
 Just be certain you have followed all your deadlines.
 The Utah Real Estate Purchase Contract includes contingencies.
 You will choose which ones you would like to apply to your offer.
 When you make an offer on a home, you should always include contingencies in the offer.

-The first one would be to complete your inspections, which is called the 'due diligence' period.
+The first one would be to complete your inspections, which is called the due diligence period.
 In your offer, you will have specified a date that you will complete your due diligence.
 The due diligence is usually about a 14-day window from when you wrote the offer.
-Before you due diligence deadline you will be able to:
+Before your due diligence deadline, you will be able to:

 - Complete any additional tests and evaluations.

-- Check into the costs of Homeowners' Insurance & Utilities.
+- Check into the costs of Homeowner's Insurance and utilities

 If you have an issue with any of your findings, you must bring it to the seller's attention before the deadline.
-You can do this by either asking if the seller will make the needed repairs, or just cancel the contract if it is something that cannot be worked out.
+You can ask if the seller will make the needed repairs or cancel the contract if the buyer and seller cannot work it out.
 If you must cancel the contract due to your due diligence, then you will get your earnest money returned if you cancel before the deadline.